yoshikiohshima/renkon/README.md

 Events.calm(node, interval: number)
 ```

-This combinator ignores events that fire less than interval milliseconds apart.
-All other events are propagated.
+This combinator fires at most every interval milliseconds.
+The last event that occurs within the interval will fire after the interval.

 ### Events.timer